- Choose your center or location from the menu (to the right or below if you are on a mobile device).

 - Correspondence appointments require you to upload a draft and share information related to your assignment or task.
 You’ll receive written feedback from a consultant at the end of your appointment time (about an hour later).
-Please note: correspondence appointments are not available through the Graduate Writing Center.

 Preparing for an Appointment

 - Bring a copy of your assignment description or requirements to share with your consultant.